dorkrawk/new_dinosaurseateverybody_site/jekyll_blog/_posts/2013-11-05-sinatra-jekyll-prose.md

   media: 'public/images/blog_media'
 {% endhighlight %}

 I think that the transiton from a really polished, very user friendly system like Word Press to something more technical like Jekyll will be interesting.
 I feel like I still need to work some kinks out of the system and I'm still not totally won over by Prose but it has been really fun to set this up.
+I'd also like to add comments through [Disqus](http://disqus.com/) soon.
 Hopefully now I'll make this work worthwhile and actually write a few blog posts every now and then.